isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-poop/index.md

 ##  How Safe is Spider Poop?
 Toxic?

 Bites from some common spiders tend to be venomous mainly due to the antimicrobials in their blood and venom but are spider poop toxic?
-Well, simply stated spider poop is never toxic. - However, most animal droppings could be dangerous as they may carry parasites, viruses, and bacteria but[spider poop is classified as less toxic](https://www.illinoispoisoncenter. org/my-child-ate-poop).
+Well, simply stated spider poop is never toxic. - However, most animal droppings could be dangerous as they may carry parasites, viruses, and bacteria but[spider poop is classified as less toxic](https://www.illinoispoisoncenter.org/my-child-ate-poop).

-But it has [been reported that](https://www.pctonline. com/article/pct1013-spider-poop/) poop from the Black Widow may bring pathogenic bacteria if it is eaten by flies. - Despite that spider ear insects like flies, most of their poop is non-toxic. - Otherwise, they would transmit pathogens such as Streptococcus spp, Staphylococcus spp, Enterococcus spp, or Salmonella spp.
+But it has [been reported that](https://www.pctonline.com/article/pct1013-spider-poop/)poop from the Black Widow may bring pathogenic bacteria if it is eaten by flies. - Despite that spider ear insects like flies, most of their poop is non-toxic. - Otherwise, they would transmit pathogens such as Streptococcus spp, Staphylococcus spp, Enterococcus spp, or Salmonella spp.

 Notably, the antimicrobial cap[abilities that are normally in the venom of a spider are often removed by the poop's bacterias.